defagos/defagos.github.io/_posts/2020-09-14-tvos_collection_part2.md

 ### Remark

-iOS and tvOS 14 provide a new `CellRegistration` API but, according to my tests in recent beta versions, they are simply not reusing cells correctly (`prepareForReuse` is never called).
+iOS and tvOS 14 provide a new `CellRegistration` API but, according to my tests in recent beta versions, cells are not reused correctly (`prepareForReuse` is never called).
 The code above therefore uses the old cell registration and dequeuing API.

 ## Complete implementation

-We have now implemented all bits and pieces of our `CollectionView`, whose complete implementation is listed below:
+We have now implemented all bits and pieces of our `CollectionView`, whose complete implementation is listed below in its full glory:

 ```
 import SwiftUI